 The Low-Income Taxpayer Clinic (“LITC”) is the core of our group.

 - Funding is provided through LITC Office.
 The LITC Office is part of the Taxpayer Advocate Service (TAS), which is the advocacy arm of the IRS.

-- The purpose is to protect taxpayers’ rights by providing access to representation for low-income taxpayers, so that achieving correct outcome is not dependent on their ability to pay for representation.
+- The purpose is to protect taxpayers’ rights by providing access to representation for low-income taxpayers so that achieving the correct outcome is not dependent on their ability to pay for representation.